 Why Does KYC Verification Matter?

-KYC is a manual process that includes physical verification of document scans.
+KYC is a manual process that includes verification of documents provided by the customer.
 It is important because it makes sure that the customer and the information provided by them are real.

 Verification and Digital Exchanges